wikimedia/operations-dumps/toys/bz2multistream/README.txt

 or contributors who may want to work with specific multiple article texts at once in an automated fashion.

-See INSTALL.txt for how to generated the needed files and how to run the article text retrieval script.
+See INSTALL.txt for how to generated the needed files, the contents of the bz2 content and index files, and how to run the article text retrieval script.

 Platforms: